AshikSM/AshikSM/README.md

 # 👋 Hi, I'm Ashik SM!

-🎓 **Electronics and Communication Engineering Student** | 🔬 Passionate about **AI, Embedded Systems, and VLSI** | 🚀 Innovating with **real-life tech projects**

-## 💡 About Me
-I'm a tech enthusiast deeply interested in **Artificial Intelligence, Embedded Systems, and VLSI**.
-I love working on projects that bridge the gap between **theory and real-world applications**, constantly updating my knowledge to stay ahead in the ever-evolving field of technology.
+🎓 **Electronics and Communication Engineering Student** | 🔬 Passionate about **AI, Embedded Systems, and VLSI** | 🚀 Innovating with **real-life tech projects** I love working on projects that bridge the gap between **theory and real-world applications**, constantly updating my knowledge to stay ahead in the ever-evolving field of technology.

 ## 🔥 Areas of Interest
 - 🤖 **AI & Machine Learning** – Exploring intelligent automation and real-world applications.